The Queen's Gambit: A Complete Guide to 1.d4 d5 2.c4

 The Queen's Gambit Accepted: 2...dxc4

-After 1.d4 d5 2.c4 dxc4 3.Nf3 Nf6 4.e3 e6 5.Bxc4, White has regained the pawn with excellent piece activity.
+After 1.d4 d5 2.c4 dxc4 3.Nf3 Nf6 4.e3 e6 5.Bxc4, White has regained the pawn with a development lead.
+The documented main line of the Accepted follows this same path.
 Black should coordinate ...Nf6, ...e6, and ...c5, and be ready for White's e4 or d5 breaks.
-Timely ...c5 can liquidate White's space edge, while ...b5 must be timed carefully to avoid Qa4+ tactics.
-For a structured, trainable version of the main QGA lines, use the Queen's Gambit Accepted training page.
+A well-timed ...c5 trades off White's central space, while ...b5 must be timed to avoid Qa4+ forks.
+The full lines are on our Queen's Gambit Accepted page.

-Common trap: After 2...dxc4, if Black tries to hold the pawn with 3...b5 4.a4 c6 5.axb5 cxb5, White plays 6.Nc3 and Black cannot hold the extra pawn without serious weaknesses.
+Pawn-grab trap: After 2...dxc4, if Black tries to hold the pawn with 3...b5 4.a4 c6 5.axb5 cxb5, White plays 6.Nc3 and Black cannot keep the extra pawn without serious weaknesses.

 The Queen's Gambit Declined: 2...e6

 Declining with 2...e6 maintains a central foothold but concedes some space.
 The main line continues 3.Nc3 Nf6 4.Nf3 Be7 5.Bg5 (the Classical variation), where White pins the f6 knight.
-Black develops with ...O-O, ...Nbd7, and must handle White's minority attack in Exchange structures or central pressure in Bg5 systems.
-To study these lines in a trainable format, visit the Queen's Gambit Declined landing page.
+Black develops with ...O-O, ...Nbd7, and must handle White's minority attack or central pressure in Bg5 systems.
+These lines are detailed on our Queen's Gambit Declined page.

 Key Black defenses within the QGD: